Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 The examples alone cannot describe the behavior of a system sufficiently.
 Therefore, the business rules exist, which are the abstract description of the general problem.
 A business rule is what gets implemented in the software.
 When defining a business rule, it is often the case that it is deduced from a concrete situation (= example) in which the system should behave in a specific way.

-### Scenarios, the Gherkin Language and working software
+### Scenarios, the Gherkin Language and Working Software
 A scenario is a formalized interpretation of an example.
 To formalize the example, a business readable domain specific language (DSL)[@Fowler2008Business]is used to describe behavioral descriptions of a software system.
 Business Readable DSLs enable "deep and rich communication channel between software development and the underlying domain"[@Fowler2008Business].
 One example of such a DSL is the Gherkin language[@cucumberGherkinDocs], which has only very few (primary) keywords:

     Feature